Founder Holly Pruett

 - Design and officiate customized rituals and ceremonies for individuals, families, organizations, and communities

-- Provide public speaking, media interviews, and training on a range of topics related to how we die, how we mourn, and how we remember our dead
+- Provide public speaking, media interviews, training, and community consultation on a range of topics related to how we die, how we mourn, and how we remember our dead

-- Advise organizations and communities on designing and producing community conversation events
+- Advise organizations and communities on designing and producing community conversations and other events